Paying your invoices

 Understanding your invoices

-Commission invoices are posted on the Extranet under Finance , then Invoices , and are emailed to you during the first week of every month.
-The receiver’s email can be found under your contacts in Account settings.
-Your property is invoiced for all reservations that departed in the previous month.
-To learn what reservations are included in your invoice, read this article.
+Commission invoices are posted in the extranet under Finance, in the Invoices tab.
+They are also emailed to the address found in Account settings.
+Your property is invoiced for all reservations that were completed in the previous month.
+You can read more about what reservations are included in your invoices.

 Be advised that partners from certain areas might receive invoices for VAT/GST in a separate document.